kasrahabib/ReqBrain/README.md

 **Copyright © Mohammad Kasra Habib, 2025.
 All rights reserved.**

-This repository is provided solely for replication purposes during the peer review process for the academic paper titled
-<u>ReqBrain: Task-Specific Instruction Tuning of LLMs for AI-Assisted Requirements Generation</u>.
+This repository is provided solely for replication purposes during the peer review process for the academic paper titled: <u>ReqBrain: Task-Specific Instruction Tuning of LLMs for AI-Assisted Requirements Generation</u>.

 Use, reproduction, modification, or redistribution of any part of this repository is **strictly prohibited** until the paper is officially published.